Dovire/flutter_native_calendar/README.md

 );

-// Option 1: Open calendar app with pre-filled event (recommended) bool success = await NativeCalendar.openCalendarWithEvent(event);
+// Option 1: Open calendar app with pre-filled event (recommended)
+// Note: On Android, custom reminders may not be respected - calendar app uses its defaults bool success = await NativeCalendar.openCalendarWithEvent(event);
 if (success) {
   print('Calendar opened successfully');